TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 I still want a digital back-up though.
 I use iCloud for most things, but I'd like to have control over a redundant copy of those files.
 A USB drive isn't sufficient - I need to grab these (mostly PDF) files periodically from different locations, like when I'm standing in line at a SEF office, and I don't want to carry the drive with me.

 Instead, I'm going to set up my own Samba server, move the files there, and connect to them when I need them.
-However, I still want the level of identity-driven control that a SaaS equivalent like iCloud or Google Drive offers me.
-This tutorial walks through how to use [Cloudflare for Teams](https://www.cloudflare.com/teams/) to accomplish that - at no cost with the free plan.
+I still want the level of identity-driven control that a SaaS equivalent like iCloud or Google Drive offers me.
+Not only that, but I want to add redundant identity options in case one has an incident.
+This tutorial walks through how to use [Cloudflare for Teams](https://www.cloudflare.com/teams/) to accomplish all the above - at no cost with the free plan.

 ---